 Where both community buses are to be hired by seniors or school/youth groups based in either towns of the Shire, then the cost to transport a community bus to and from that town from its normal base to allow commencement of the bus use, to be at the cost of the Council.

-10.4 MEMORIAL SEATS Policy reviewed by Council 22 June 2020
+10.4 MEMORIAL SEATS

 Policy to allow for interested person to place memorial seats on land/reserves under the control of Council.